DevExpress-Examples/getting-started-with-devextreme-buttongroup/jquery/README.md

 You can learn more about jQuery API in the [jQuery documentation](https://api.jquery.com/).

-To get more help on DevExtreme submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create)
+To get more help on DevExtreme, submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create)